 AM Best Rating: A+

-MoneyGeek's Take: John Hancock’s Aspire with Vitality program combines life insurance with a wellness program designed specifically for people with Type 1 or Type 2 diabetes.
+MoneyGeek's Take: John Hancock’s Aspire With Vitality program combines life insurance with a wellness program for people with type 1 or type 2 diabetes.
 It includes valuable savings on life insurance for making healthy choices.

-You can save up to 25% on your John Hancock life insurance for diabetics premium by making healthy choices.
-The savings don’t end there, as there is an option to get a complimentary Amazon Halo or a significant discount on the most recent Apple Watch.
+Making healthy choices may save you up to 25% on your John Hancock life insurance premiums for diabetics, subject to program terms and conditions.
+You'll also receive a complimentary Amazon Halo or a significant discount on the most recent Apple Watch.

-The Vitality program also provides travel, retail and grocery discounts, and complimentary Amazon Prime membership.
-Onduo sends people with Type 2 diabetes a customized free diabetes kit with virtual access to diabetes experts and personalized health coaching.
+The Vitality program also provides travel, retail and grocery discounts, and a complimentary Amazon Prime membership.
+Onduo sends people with type 2 diabetes a customized free diabetes kit with virtual access to diabetes experts and personalized health coaching.

 Policy Types Offered: